GSA/Section508.gov/_pages/manage/annual-assessment/2024-report/2024-findings-acquisition.md

   </ul>
 </div>

 While entities made notable progress in integrating Section 508 considerations into ICT acquisitions, they still face challenges.
-In FY24, respondents increased verification of Section 508 conformance in contract deliverables prior to acceptance, and showed greater awareness of Section 508 requirements in their ICT solicitations.
+In FY 2024, respondents increased verification of Section 508 conformance in contract deliverables prior to acceptance, and showed greater awareness of Section 508 requirements in their ICT solicitations.
 However, over a quarter of reporting entities still do not know whether their solicitations meet applicable Section 508 requirements.
 They also struggle with knowledge gaps among acquisition officials, inconsistent validation practices, and challenges in monitoring conformance throughout the procurement lifecycle.
 Entities should tackle these issues more effectively, as Section 508 compliance begins in the acquisition phase.

 ## Exceptions